colleenyap/UCB-Project2/README.md

 Conclusion

+Used car prices are influenced by a combination of vehicle age, mileage, condition, manufacturer, vehicle type, and market demand.
+After extensive data cleaning and feature engineering, the regression models achieved strong predictive performance, explaining approximately 76% of price variation in the dataset.

-Used car prices are influenced by multiple factors, including age, mileage, condition, brand, and vehicle type.
-While the model cannot predict exact prices, it provides strong insights into pricing trends and supports better inventory and pricing decisions.
+The project demonstrates that improving data quality and feature engineering can have a larger impact on model performance than increasing model complexity.
+While the models cannot predict exact prices, they provide valuable insight into pricing trends and support better inventory and pricing decisions.

 Author